 - Then prepare a written letter with your proposal to the Office of the Commissioner of DCR including all relevant details including location, diagrams, maps, proposed market/demographic information, how the proposed concession fits the Mission of DCR, fees to be charged to the public if any, proposed business model, etc.

-For more information, send an e-mail to: DCR.Permits@state.ma.us
+For more information, send a specific question with full contact information by E-Mail to: DCR.Permits@state.ma.us